furry13/draft-buraglio-deprecate7050/draft-ietf-v6ops-prefer8781.md

 DNS64: a mechanism for synthesizing AAAA records from A records, defined in [RFC6147].

 NAT64: a mechanism for translating IPv6 packets to IPv4 packets and vice versa.
 The translation is done by translating the packet headers according to the IP/ICMP Translation Algorithm defined in [RFC7915].
+NAT64 translators can operate in stateless or stateful mode ([RFC6144]).

 PREF64 (or NAT64 prefix): An IPv6 prefix used for IPv6 address synthesis and for network addresses and protocols translation from IPv6 clients to IPv4 servers, [RFC6146].